CW, Autodesk, Redington to host Construction Technology Workshop

-The conference, in collaboration with Autodesk and Redington, will take place on 10 Feb at Dubai’s Rove Downtown hotel
+The conference focusing on BIM, AI,IoT, 3D printing, AR and VR will take place on 10 Feb at Dubai’s Rove Downtown hotel

-Technology is slowly becoming the pillar to how construction companies are operating across the Middle East, with introductions of BIM, AI, Internet of Things, 3D printing, and 5G all shaping the future of the industry.
+Technology is slowly becoming the pillar to how construction companies are operating across the Middle East, with introductions of BIM, AI, AR and VR, Internet of Things and 3D printing all shaping the future of the industry.

-Following this rapid growth of digitisation, Construction Week has launched the Autodesk Academy conference on the 10 February 2020 at the Rove Downtown hotel in Dubai as part of a collaboration with Autodesk and Redington.
+Construction Week has launched the Autodesk Construction Technology Workshop, which will be held on 10 February, 2020, at the Rove Downtown hotel in Dubai as part of a collaboration with Autodesk and Redington.

 The event is expected to gather around 60-80 guests comprising contractors, project managers, and those involved with building information modelling (BIM) and design managers.

-Starting at 9am and finishing at around midday, the conference will begin with a keynote speech from Construction Week editor, Ashley Williams, on the changing marketplace of the construction sector and how technology innovations are fulfilling the UAE’s Vision 2021 for Dubai to become the smartest city in the world.
+The conference, which will be held between 9am and noon, will begin with a keynote speech from Construction Week editor, Ashley Williams, on the changing marketplace of the construction sector and how technology innovations are fulfilling the UAE’s Vision 2021 for Dubai to become the smartest city in the world.

 Future collaboration models